Empirical Bayes Estimation in Heterogeneous Coefficient Panel Models: The Econometric Setup and EB Modeling

 which provides an asymptotically efficient estimator for $\theta_i$ as $T \to \infty$.
-However, \citet{stein:54} and \citet{james-stein:61} demonstrate that the MLE is inadmissible under squared-error loss when the dimension of the parameter vector is at least three (here, $N \ge 3$).
+However, \citet{stein:54} and \citet{james-stein:61} demonstrate for independent Gaussian observations that the MLE is inadmissible under squared-error loss when the dimension of the parameter vector is at least three (here, $N \ge 3$).
 In this setting, the MLE is dominated by a shrinkage estimator that achieves lower total risk by pooling information across observations.

-The second approach, the \emph{compound} decision framework, treats $(\theta_i)_{i=1}^N$ as i.i.d. draws from a common distribution $G_*$ and seeks to minimize the compound risk $\mathbb{E}_{\theta_i \sim G_*}[\| \hat \theta_i - \theta_i\|^2]$.
-Viewing $G_*$ as a prior, the optimal decision rule for each unit is the posterior mean, defined in the introduction as the oracle estimator:
+The second approach is the \emph{compound} decision framework.
+Unlike the separate framework, which minimizes risk for each unit individually, this approach seeks to minimize the aggregate risk over the ensemble of $N$ units.
+While the strict compound decision formulation treats $(\theta_i)_{i=1}^N$ as fixed, \citet{robbins:56} demonstrates that this problem can be effectively solved by adopting an EB perspective.
+By modeling the parameters as i.i.d.\ draws from a common latent distribution $G_*$, we can derive an optimal (oracle) decision rule, which takes the form of the posterior mean:

 This estimator improves efficiency by pooling information across units, thereby reducing the variance relative to the individual maximum likelihood estimators $\thetamle_i$.
 These efficiency gains come at the cost of introducing individual bias (i.e., $\mathbb{E}[\thetapm_i \,|\, \theta_i] \ne \theta_i$), but the reduction in the overall compound mean squared error dominates this cost.
 In essence, $\thetapm_i$ shrinks $\thetamle_i$ toward the prior.